 Life science and pharmaceutical companies always want to reduce costs and increase efficiency.
 There is no doubt that barcode labelling is one of the most common and simplest ways to achieve both cost reduction and increased efficiency.
 Barcode labelling improves data collection and management, helps streamline inventory management and sharply decreases human errors.

-Barcode systems have gained extensive use in biotechnology and pharmaceutical laboratories and combined with a good laboratory inventory management system, companies can enjoy quite a few advantages:
+Barcode-based sample management systems have gained extensive use in biotechnology and pharmaceutical laboratories and combined with a good laboratory inventory management system, companies can enjoy quite a few advantages:

 - Efficiency & cost effectiveness